Emergent Visual Grounding in Large Multimodal Models Without Grounding Supervision: Related Work

 \textbf{Diffusion models (DMs) as visual feature extractors.} DMs~\citep{song2019generative, ho2020denoising, song2021score, karras2022elucidating, nichol2021improved, rombach2022high} have become a prevalent paradigm in visual generation, and intermediate features from DMs are explored for applications beyond generative tasks.
 For example, DDPM-Seg~\citep{baranchuk2022label}, ODISE~\citep{xu2023open}, and EmerDiff~\citep{namekata2024emerdiff} utilize DM features for various segmentation tasks.
 Features from DMs can also establish point- or pixel-level correspondences between images~\citep{tang2023emergent, luo2023diffusion, zhang2023tale, hedlin2023unsupervised}.
-For the first time, we show DMs can be utilized for learning a general-purpose LMM with strong grounding capabilities.
+In this work, we show DMs can be utilized for learning a general-purpose LMM with strong grounding capabilities.